muskgaurav/Spotify-Readme/README.md

 </div>

 <p align="center">
   A dynamic, customizable, and real-time Spotify now-playing widget for your README files.
 If you're not currently playing a song, it'll display one of your recent songs!
 It's width is sized like other common README widgets, so can be uniformly paired (<a href="https://github.com/itstommi/itstommi">see it in action</a> on my own README).
-Feel free to ask for help or make any PRs/issues/suggestions 😄
+Feel free to ask for help or make any PRs 😄
 </p>

 ## Customization Previews